-These properties are for sale in US dollars.
+This property are for sale in US dollars.
 Proceeds will be deposited into a US bank account.
-The owners have no interest in doing trades on either of these units.
+The owners have no interest in doing trades.
 It will be an all cash transaction, although Seller will consider a conditional short term loan depending upon the Buyer's circumstances.
 Seller will provide a contract to the Buyer(s) with agreed upon price, and terms and conditions.
 Once signed by both parties (via e-mail works fine), the agreed-upon earnest money must be transferred to Seller's U.S. bank account.
-The balance of the agreed-upon price must be transferred to Seller's U.S. bank account at the closing when the notario completes and submits the paperwork for the fideicomiso and escritura, essentially when everyone has signed the Mexican paperwork on the dotted line.
-If timing for being in Mexico for the closing signature is an issue, arranging a power of attorney for your signature is a relatively painless and inexpensive process, about $1,800 pesos (approx. $120 USD).
-It's typical in Mexico that it can take several months for all of the final documents to be completed through the bank being used for the trust, but as soon as the closing paperwork is signed and submitted, the transaction is legal.
+The balance of the agreed-upon price must be transferred to Seller's U.S. bank account at the closing when the notario completes the closing, essentially when everyone has signed the Mexican paperwork on the dotted line.
+If timing for being in Mexico for the closing signature is an issue, arranging a power of attorney for your signature is a relatively painless and inexpensive process, about $4,000 pesos (approx. $200 USD).
+It's typical in Mexico that it can take several months for all of the final documents to be completed through the bank being used for the trust, but as soon as the closing paperwork is signed and submitted, the transaction is legal. :

 The duplex, both of the apartments and lot, are owned by and being sold by, a single owner.
 The downstairs apartment was bought by the owner in 2006 and when the upstairs apartment became available in 2010, the upstairs apartment was bought then.
-This property was originally built as two separate units, sharing the same lot on Barra de Navidad’s entry canal.
+(The Upstairs Apartment has been sold) This property was originally built as two separate units, sharing the same lot on Barra de Navidad’s entry canal.
 Since the duplex was built, the units have been documented as separate entities, with separate fideicomisos (bank trusts) and separate escrituras (deeds).
-The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and as of May, 2015, now also have individual water systems into the apartments, each apartment with it's own tinaco (or water tank).
+The units have separate electrical panels*, telephone, satellite TV systems, hot water systems, propane gas systems, and water systems into the apartments, each apartment with it's own tinaco (or water holding tank).